nexpy/nexpy/_sources/pythonshell.rst.txt

   temperature = float64(6)
  >>> root['entry/scan_data'].nxsignal.__class__
  nexusformat.nexus.tree.NXvirtualfield

-.. seealso:: See `Multiple Operations`_ for a description of the use of
-             context managers when writing to a NeXus file.

 .. warning:: The virtual field is initially stored in a HDF5 core memory
              file, but it should be saved to disk before further access.